Update on my cycling

 June 19, 2013

-I have failed to keep my blog up to date because I have been so busy, so I’ve got a couple of days off work and have decided to try to get myself back up to date.
-I thought it might be easiest to recap the progress I’ve made in each of the three disciplines, starting with cycling (even if swimming would seem the obvious place to start!)
+I have failed to keep my blog up to date because I have been so busy.
+This week, I’ve got a couple of days off work so I’ve decided to try to get myself back up to date.
+It might be easiest to recap the progress I’ve made in each of the three disciplines, starting with cycling (even if swimming would seem the obvious place to start!)

 I have been out for several long bike rides recently, which has helped to build my confidence.